KEEP YOURSELF ENTERTAINED WHILE STRETCHING YOUR DOLLAR

 There are legal ways to rent the latest home releases to watch online and, if you like old movies, there are even sites that offer these for free and at no cost.

-Most importantly, though, streaming services like Netflix and Amazon Prime (to say nothing of upcoming services from NBC, Disney and Apple) offer tons of content for a very reasonable monthly price.
+Most importantly, though, streaming services like Netflix and Amazon Prime (to say nothing of upcoming services from NBC, Disney, and Apple) offer tons of content for a very reasonable monthly price.

 You still have free network TV and cheaper satellite or cable packages but there’s a reason why Netflix has completely overtaken traditional forms of TV.

-Not only can you watch any of their many TV shows and movies whenever you choose, companies like Netflix and Amazon ensure that you will always have something new to watch by flooding the market with original content.
+Not only can you watch any of their many TV shows and movies whenever you choose, but companies like Netflix and Amazon also ensure that you will always have something new to watch by flooding the market with original content.